 Currently she is working on two projects.
-Her book manuscript, titled Entangled Modernities: Constructing East Asian Classicism in the Early Twentieth Century Chinese and Japanese Art, examines how ancient China was reimagined to be an idealized cultural entity that accommodated divergent discourse on civilizations, cultural identities and nationhood.
+Her book manuscript, titled History Painting Crossing Borders: A Transnational History of Modern Art in Early Twentieth Century China and Japan, examines how ancient China was reimagined to be an idealized cultural entity that accommodated divergent discourse on civilizations, cultural identities and nationhood.
 Her book sheds new light on how regional identity and historical connections across East Asia led to the formation of modern nations and arts.

 Her second project, Colors of Modernity: Changing Aesthetics in Meiji Japanese Prints, explores the impact of the global trade network on the late 19th century Japanese prints.
 This project combines interdisciplinary approaches to art history, technical art history and conservation science to trace the shifting color use, aesthetic discourses and the scientific development in modern Japan.
 Her research has been supported by the Japan Foundation, the Association for Asian Studies, the Japan Art History Forum, the National Museum of Korea Network Fellowship, among others.